 Leaseholders have the right to extend their lease under legislation.
 The process involves Leaseholders being given a new lease with a 90 year term plus the remaining term of the old lease.

-If you need to know exactly how many years are left on your lease, your first port of call would be your sale documents.
-This should detail the date on which your lease started.
-Note this may not be the date you bought the lease for the dwelling as this is dated at the date the first property within that block was sold.
+If you need to know exactly how many years are left on your lease, you should check your sale documents.
+This should detail the date your lease started.
+This may not be the date you bought the lease for the dwelling as this is dated at the date the first property within that block was sold.

-If you do not have a copy of your sale documents then you can email email@example.com
+If you don't have a copy of your sale documents, you can email email@example.com.

 Alterations and additions to the leasehold property

-It is a requirement of your lease that you cannot carry out alterations or additions to the property without first putting your request in writing to the Housing team.
+It's a requirement of your lease that you to carry out alterations or additions to the property, you must put your request in writing to the Housing team.

-Examples of alterations include knocking through a wall, adding doors/windows.
+Examples of alterations include knocking through a wall, adding doors or windows.
 An addition would include building an extension or conservatory.

 If the Leaseholder has already carried out alterations before obtaining permission

-Please note: That approval will be required separately for planning permission and/or building control for most alterations or additions.
+Approval will be required separately for planning permission or building control for most alterations or additions.

 Selling a leasehold property

-You do not need our permission to sell your home but it does help to speed things up if you tell us as soon as possible.
+You don't need our permission to sell your home but it does help to speed things up if you tell us as soon as possible.

 Whoever buys your home will take over what is left of your lease, under the same terms that you had.

-The Solicitor you assign will write to Brentwood Borough Council requesting several items of information and there will be a charge for supplying this information.
+The Solicitor you assign will write to us requesting several items of information and there will be a charge for supplying this information.